Acren/AutoSettings-Docs/docs/settings.md

 Example usage might be splitting the **r.SetRes** console variable - which contains both resolution and window mode in the form of *1920x1080wf* - into two separate settings, one controlling the resolution and the other controlling the window mode.

-The plugin includes subclasses for splitting r.SetRes into resolution and window mode called **ResolutionValueMask** and **WindowModeValueMask**, but more subclasses can be created in either c++ or Blueprint to handle other cases.
+The plugin includes subclasses for splitting r.SetRes into resolution and window mode called **ResolutionValueMask** and **WindowModeValueMask**, but more subclasses can be created in either C++ or Blueprint to handle other cases.

 The subclass should override the following two functions: